k1sul1/docker-wordpress-cra-spa-template/README.md

 `node/` directory should contain a NodeJS project.
 One already exists in the project directly because it powers the prerendering and the api proxy for the single page application.

-Create the .env file using the sample as reference.
+Create the .env file using the sample as reference and run `npm install`.

 `certs/ certs-data/ letsencrypt/ logs/ nginx/` are covered in the documents located in the `docs/` folder.
 Haven't tested this in production yet, but they should at least serve as a base.